bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 18°
-- Mostly Clear
+- Partly Cloudy
-- 70% humidity
+- 73% humidity
-- 5 mph wind
+- 6 mph wind
-- 32% cloud cover
+- 38% cloud cover
 - 22 AQI 🟩
 - 0.46 inches of snow and 0.03 inches of rain expected in the next 48 hours